aws/sagemaker-distribution/CONTRIBUTING.md

 [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## For adding new Python packages to SageMaker Distribution
+## For adding new Conda packages to SageMaker Distribution
-SageMaker Distribution will add new Python packages only during a minor/major version release.
+SageMaker Distribution will add new Conda packages only during a minor/major version release.
 New packages will not be added during a patch version release.

 Follow these steps for sending out a pull request for adding new packages:
 1. Identify the latest version of SageMaker Distribution.
 2. Create the next minor/major version's build artifacts folder here: https://github.com/aws/sagemaker-distribution/tree/main/build_artifacts
-3. Currently, SageMaker Distribution is using Conda forge channel as our source (for Python packages).
+3. Currently, SageMaker Distribution is using Conda forge channel as our source (for Conda packages).
    Ensure that the new package which you are trying to add is present in Conda forge channel. https://conda-forge.org/feedstock-outputs/
 4. Create {cpu/gpu}.additional_packages_env.in file in that folder containing the new packages.